Welcome To Hayagriva Buddhist Centre

 Contact us on phone +61 (0)8 9367 4817 or send us a message here.

-Centre Office open 10am – 2pm, Monday, Tuesday, Thursday and Saturday
+Centre Office open 10am – 2pm, Monday through Saturday*

 “The purpose of Dharma centre organisation is for you and your friends to learn more, to deepen your understanding, to help each other, to inspire each other and most importantly to develop realisations of the path to enlightenment.”

 Lama Zopa Rinpoche, FPMT Spiritual Director, April 2006